pkgw/conda-recipes/dockerfiles/jupyter-py2-astrostack/README.md

 You also need to make sure that the `beta` and `kubectl` components of the `gcloud` command-line helper are installed (using `gcloud components install` if needed).
-Then you build and upload the image:
+Then you build and upload the image.
+If you already have a built image, you can use `docker tag` to mark it for upload into the Google Cloud Repository.

 ```
 $ export IMAGENAME=jupyter-py2-astrostack